Running a business on 5th Avenue in Playa Del Carmen

 A lot of people write to us and ask about opening a business in Playa Del Carmen.
 That usually means on 5th Avenue, the long pedestrian street that is the central focus of Playa and tourism.
 The idea of living near the beach and running a business sounds ideal to many but like anywhere, there are unique circumstances and situations that are involved in running a business.
 Playa Del Carmen is no exception.

-We sat down with business owner Karla Villarroel who owns and operates The Little Teapot on 5th Avenue.
+We sat down with business owner Karla Villarroel who owned and operated The Little Teapot on 5th Avenue.
 Karla Villarroel is from Mexico City but also was living in Argentina for seven years before coming back Mexico and has settled in Playa Del Carmen.

 Why did you start a business here in Playa Del Carmen?